The Cinegy Title Studio interface is shown below:

 Edit/Preview Panel

 In this panel, you can preview the Cinegy Title template frame by frame, moving forward or backward, and play or pause the template to see the animation flow.
-The preview window offers various preview settings, such as viewing template objects on a solid color background, a transparent background, and alpha layer preview.
+The preview window offers various settings, including viewing template objects on a solid color background, a transparent background, and an alpha layer preview.

 You can also change variable values on this panel, and these changes are instantly displayed in the preview window.
-Having modified the variables, you can save the changes to the original Cinegy Title template or create a separate playlist item.
-Playlist items are displayed on the Playlist panel.
+Having modified the variables, you can save the changes to the original Cinegy Title template or create a separate playlist item (displayed on the Playlist panel).

 Playlist Panel

-In live production, the same template is often reused with different content - such as team lineups in a football match or lower-thirds in a news show.
-Previously, each variation required duplicated templates or manual updates during the broadcast, increasing workload and the risk of errors.
+In live production, the same template is often reused with different content – such as team lineups in a football match or lower-thirds in a news show.
+The playlist allows operators to prepare these variations in advance, reducing the need for duplicated templates or manual updates during the broadcast, helping to reduce workload and the risk of errors.

-In playlist operators can prepare all content variations in advance, save them as playlist items, and trigger them instantly during the show.
+In the playlist, operators can prepare all content variations in advance, save them as playlist items, and trigger them instantly during the show.
 Each playlist item references a master Cinegy Title template.
-Any design change - such as font size, color, or objects layout - automatically updates across all related playlist items, eliminating the need to manually fix duplicated templates.
+Any design change – such as font size, color, or object layout – automatically applies to all related playlist items, eliminating the need to manually fix duplicated templates.

 Interface Customization

-The size of the interface panels can be adjusted to create a comfortable work environment, enhance the user’s experience and workflow efficiency in Cinegy Title Studio.
-To do this, hover the cursor over the grid lines.
-When the mouse pointer changes to a double-sided arrow and the grid line is highlighted in light grey, drag the grid line to resize the panels to your preference.
+The size of the interface panels can be adjusted to create a more comfortable and efficient working environment in Cinegy Title Studio.
+To resize panels, hover the cursor over the grid lines.
+When the mouse pointer changes to a double-sided arrow, and the grid line is highlighted in light grey, drag the grid line to adjust the panel size.

 TitleStudio_panels_resizing

-• in predefined shows (e.g., news bulletins, music clip rundowns), the operator may prefer a larger playlist area to follow the rundown and trigger graphics sequentially.
+• In predefined shows (for example, news bulletins, music clip rundowns), the operator may prefer a larger playlist area to follow the rundown and trigger graphics sequentially.

-• in live debate shows or unscripted discussions, where new headlines are created dynamically, the operator typically needs a larger variable editing and preview area and a smaller playlist area for flexibility and speed.
+• In live debate shows or unscripted discussions, where new headlines are created dynamically, operators typically need a larger variable editing and preview area and a smaller playlist area for greater flexibility and efficiency.